lxx0628/Prompting-Framework-Survey/README.md

 **📮 Contact Details**: liuxiaoxia@zju.edu.cn

-Looking forward to your attention and lively discussion！ 🙋‍♂️🙋‍♀️🙋
+Looking forward to your attention and lively discussion！

+Sincerely welcome:

+🙋‍♂️ Share good prompting frameworks with us!

+🙋‍♀️ Share your experience of using different prompting frameworks and your urgent needs and services!

+🙋 Brainstorm the future shape of prompting frameworks！

+and more ...

 ## 🦄 Update Log